 Is SMS covered by FERPA?

 It depends on what the message contains.
 A text message that includes or references a student's protected education record information is subject to FERPA's handling requirements.
-General outreach messages — deadline reminders, event notices, campus alerts — that do not disclose individual student record data typically fall outside FERPA's direct restrictions, though your institution's legal counsel should make that determination for your specific programs.
+General outreach messages, such as deadline reminders, event notices, and campus alerts, that do not disclose individual student record data typically fall outside FERPA's direct restrictions, though your institution's legal counsel should make that determination for your specific programs.

 Do we need a data use agreement with our SMS vendor?